beetbox/beets/docs/reference/config.rst

 * On Unix-like OSes, you want ``~/.config/beets/config.yaml``.
 * On Windows, use ``%APPDATA%\beets\config.yaml``.
 This is usually in a directory like ``C:\Users\You\AppData\Roaming``.
-* On OS X, it is ``~/Library/Application Support/beets/config.yaml``.
+* On OS X, you can use either the Unix location or ``~/Library/Application Support/beets/config.yaml``.

 It is also possible to customize the location of the configuration file and even use multiple layers of configuration.
-Just have a look at `Configuration Location`_.
+See `Configuration Location`_, below.

 The config file uses `YAML`_ syntax.
 You can use the full power of YAML, but most configuration options are simple key/value pairs.
 This means your config